gmagiera/UnityDuplicateMecanimLayer/README.md

 # UnityDuplicateMecanimLayer
 Editor tool for Unity to quickly duplicate Mecanim Animator layers with all transitions and states intact.

-It creates a fresh copy of each Blend Tree instead of creating only copy of reference to the existing ones.
+It not only copies scripts (StateMachine Behaviours) instances attached to states, but also creates a copy of each Blend Tree that layer uses instead of only copying a reference to them.

 # How to use